 Computers connected to a wired network will, for one event emitted by a device on the wired network, receive this event as many times as it is connected to the network.
 For example, this computer will receive the events emitted by the monitor twice:

 The OpenComputers bus is described in Component Access in the OpenComputers documentation.
-It is a universal bus on OpenComputers, which addresses every peripheral, or “component” in its own vocabulary, using UUIDs.
+It is a universal bus on OpenComputers, which addresses all components using UUIDs.

 Describe how the bus works, and do addresses actually affect signals, being the events in OpenComputers.

-For what I’ve seen for now, most signals (but not all) use the related peripheral address as the first argument; not all, however.
+For what I’ve seen for now, most signals (but not all) use the related component address as the first argument; not all, however.